-Born on October 7, 1984, Salman Butt will be remembered for his key involvement in the spot-fixing controversy.
+Born October 7, 1984, Salman Butt will be remembered for his key involvement in the spot-fixing controversy.
 Before the infamous case, a bright career and a potential long-term Pakistan captain was in the making.
 Abhijit Banare delves into the controversial career of the elegant left-handed batsman.

 It was a tumultuous time for Pakistan cricket.
 The hasty decision to ban Mohammad Yousuf and Younis Khan after a tiff and poor show Down Under in 2009-10 meant that they travelled to England in June without two of their most experienced players.
 Things turned worse when Shahid Afridi shocked everyone by giving up his Test captaincy after the first Test at Lord’s against Australia.
-A befuddled Pakistan Cricket Board (PCB) had just five days time before the team travelled to Leeds.
+A befuddled Pakistan Cricket Board (PCB) had just 5 days before the team travelled to Leeds.
 Apart from Shoaib Malik, there was hardly any other experienced player who could put on the thinking cap and lead the team on the field.
-Under such a precarious situation a young, thick eye-browed Salman Butt was asked to regroup and step in not just for the Leeds Test but also for the four-Test England series that followed right after.
+Under such a precarious situation a young, thick eye-browed Salman Butt was asked to regroup and step in not just for the Leeds Test but also for the 4-Test England series that followed right after.
 Going by the situation and numbers Butt, then 26-years-old, was chosen more on the basis of form than an example of good leadership.
 Earlier in that year Butt had showed glimpses of a class batsman in the making with a fighting 102 at Hobart.
 Even at Lord’s he had stroked 63 and 92 in an otherwise dismal performance.

 By the end of second Test everyone associated with Pakistan cricket heaved a huge sigh of relief as their young captain had led the team to a hard-fought victory.
 Since July 2009, Butt was the fifth captain of the team.
 After a win in his first Test as skipper, there was a lot of hope that Pakistan had at last found the leader they were frantically looking for.
 What unfolded in the next few weeks, beneath the carpet of this new leader was not only a potential full stop to his career, but the reputation of the gentleman’s game had been crushed at the home of cricket — Lord’s.